Yellow, or amber, lights mean caution.

 Stay alert, if you have already started to pass.

 Some states specifically require you to slow down when passing or overtaking the bus.
 In South Dakota and Iowa you may not exceed 20 mph in this situation.
-Utah law says you slow past upon meeting or overtaking any school bus flashing amber lights.
+Utah law says you “shall slow the vehicle, but may proceed past the school bus using due care and caution at a speed not greater than specified for school zones for the safety of the school children that may be in the vicinity”.

 South Carolina does not Allow Passing